-1,450km in 57 hours on two wheels
+1,450 km in 57 hours on two wheels

 He will take three portable music players to Cuba, a precaution against a repeat of the previous disaster.

-For many, listening to the same song for hours, for days, seemingly forever on loop, would be as torturous as pedaling from one end of a country to another at 25kph.
+For many, listening to the same song for hours, for days, seemingly forever on loop, would be as torturous as pedaling from one end of a country to another at 25 kph.

 But when life on the saddle feels effortless, Zurl's mind drifts.
 He will contemplate about his yesterdays and make plans for his tomorrows.
 "I'm thinking about everything," he admits.